yaleirsurveys/confounding_in_survey_experiments_r/README.md

-Confounding in Survey Experiments: Democratic Peace Survey R Code
+Confounding in Survey Experiments: Democratic Peace Survey Data & Code
 ===================

 This GitHub repo contains data and code for the democratic peace survey in "Confounding in Survey Experiments."
 All the R code is in the `R` folder and all the data are in the `data` folder.
 Images generated as part of the analysis will be saved to the `images` folder.